Why don’t I just wait to see the orthodontist when my child has all of their adult teeth?

-Most children do not need Early Treatment; however, some children can benefit from it.
-Early evaluation can be instrumental in detecting problems in a timely manner so that small issues do not become BIG issues.
+Most children do not need early treatment; however, some children can benefit from it.
+Early evaluation with an orthodontist can be instrumental in detecting problems before small issues become BIG issues.
 Early intervention guides growth and development of jaws and teeth, preventing serious problems later.
 When treatment is not necessary, an orthodontist can monitor growth and development so that treatment can be administered if/when the timing is ideal.

 At the age of 7, the first adult molars erupt, establishing the back bite.
 During this time, an orthodontist can evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, crowding, open bite, or gummy smiles.
 Timely screening can often lead to more predictable results and smoother treatment.
 When you are ready to bring in your little one(s), contact our Kissimmee pediatric orthodontist or St. Cloud pediatric orthodontist office to schedule an appointment.

 What are malocclusions?